Anarcho-capitalism: Private property

 Rothbard also spoke about a theory of justice in property rights:

-In Justice and Property Right, Rothbard wrote that "any identifiable owner (the original victim of theft or his heir) must be accorded his property".
+In Justice and Property Rights, Rothbard wrote that "any identifiable owner (the original victim of theft or his heir) must be accorded his property".
 In the case of slavery, Rothbard claimed that in many cases "the old plantations and the heirs and descendants of the former slaves can be identified, and the reparations can become highly specific indeed".
 Rothbard believed slaves rightfully own any land they were forced to work on under the homestead principle.
 If property is held by the state, Rothbard advocated its confiscation and "return to the private sector", writing that "any property in the hands of the State is in the hands of thieves, and should be liberated as quickly as possible".
 Rothbard proposed that state universities be seized by the students and faculty under the homestead principle.
 Rothbard also supported the expropriation of nominally "private property" if it is the result of state-initiated force such as businesses that receive grants and subsidies.
 Rothbard further proposed that businesses who receive at least 50% of their funding from the state be confiscated by the workers, writing: "What we libertarians object to, then, is not government per se but crime, what we object to is unjust or criminal property titles; what we are for is not 'private' property per se but just, innocent, non-criminal private property".

 Similarly, Karl Hess wrote that "libertarianism wants to advance principles of property but that it in no way wishes to defend, willy nilly, all property which now is called private ...
 Much of that property is stolen.
 Much is of dubious title.
 All of it is deeply intertwined with an immoral, coercive state system".

-By accepting an axiomatic definition of private property and property rights, anarcho-capitalists deny the legitimacy of a state on principle.
-Hans-Hermann Hoppe argues:

 Anarchists view capitalism as an inherently authoritarian and hierarchical system and seek the abolishment of private property.
 There is disagreement between anarchists and anarcho-capitalists as the former generally rejects anarcho-capitalism as a form of anarchism and considers anarcho-capitalism a contradiction in terms, while the latter holds that the abolishment of private property would require expropriation which is "counterproductive to order" and would require a state.